cessen/tenthash/docs/design_rationale.md

 1. TentHash isn't seedable, so it of course doesn't pass the seeding tests.
 But if you simply prepend (or append, either way) the seed to the input data, then TentHash passes the seeding tests as well.
 2. The SMHasher suite can only test power-of-two digest sizes, and TentHash is 160 bits.
 To get around this, in place of testing 160 bits I tested 256 bits by outputting the entire internal state as a digest.

 (Aside: qualification 2 is interesting because we know from the analysis earlier in this document that TentHash isn't strictly 256 bits strong.
 And yet it still cleanly passes SMHasher as a 256-bit hash.
 This isn't because SMHasher is bad—it's not!
-Rather, this is because even at just moderately sized hashes it's impossible to fully test a hash function for issues.
-In other words, SMHasher is useful and hashes ought to pass it, but don't design your hashes against it.
-Something something Goodhart's law.)
+Rather, this is because even at just moderately sized hashes it's impossible to fully test a hash function for issues empirically.
+In other words, SMHasher and similar test suites are useful, and hashes ought to pass them.
+But *don't design your hashes against them*, lest you fall victim to Goodhart's law.)

+### Q. Why isn't TentHash seedable?

+I'm not aware of any uses for seeding with TentHash's intended use case (non-cryptographic message digests).

+Seeds are useful for cryptographic hashes in various circumstances, but as a non-cryptographic hash TentHash isn't appropriate in those circumstances.
+Seeds can also be useful for non-cryptographic hashes with small (32 or 64-bit) output sizes in various applications, but TentHash isn't targeting those applications.

 ### Q. Why the 160-bit digest size?

-160 bits actually exceeds the design target I had for TentHash, which was 128 bits.
+160 bits actually exceeds the design target for TentHash, which was 128 bits.

-The reason for the 160-bit digest is simply that, after optimizing the mixing function, that's (conservatively) how many bits of reliable collision resistance the finalized hash state has.
-And since people can always truncate down to 128 bits if desired, there isn't much reason to *not* provide the full 160 bits.
+The reason for the 160-bit digest is simply that, after optimizing the mixing function, that's the closest common output size that doesn't exceed the collision resistance of TentHash's internal state.
+And since people can always truncate down to 128 bits if desired, there isn't much reason to *not* provide 160 bits.

-(It's honestly just a weird coincidence that 160 bits is also the digest size of e.g. SHA1.)

 ### Q. Why the 256-bit internal state size?

 In my testing, 256 bits struck a good balance between having good performance and having a simple implementation.

-128 bits resulted in a slightly simpler implementation, but also significantly reduced performance.
+128 bits resulted in a slightly simpler implementation, but also significantly reduced performance even at the same number of rounds.
+Also, at 128 bits the Skein MIX function requires more rounds to achieve sufficient diffusion, so in addition to being slower per round it would also require more rounds.

-512 bits, on the other hand, notably increased the implementation complexity.
+512 bits, on the other hand, notably increased implementation complexity.
 And although it certainly has the potential for performance gains with a wide SIMD implementation, a straightforward scalar implementation decreased performance compared to 256 bits.

 So given TentHash's goals, 256 bits felt like it hit a good sweet spot.

+### Q. Why aren't there special cases to speed up hashing of small inputs?

+This is a common approach to make hash functions optimally fast across a range of input sizes, as exemplified by MurmurHash.
+If done properly, it's an excellent approach.

+I decided against this for TentHash because of TentHash's intended application (message digests) and its goal of simplicity.
+Generally speaking, small inputs (16 bytes or less) aren't the expected common case for TentHash, so adding complexity to squeeze more performance for those cases felt counterproductive.

-### Q. Why not process the data in multiple independent lanes for faster SIMD execution?
+### Q. Why not process striped data in multiple independent lanes for faster SIMD execution?

 Some fast hashes do indeed take this approach.
 And it works really well for improving performance: since the lanes never interact until the end, you can run them perfectly in parallel.

 However, doing that reduces the collision resistance of the whole hash to that of a single lane.
-For example, if your lane size is only 64-bits wide, then using the independent-lane approach results in a hash with a collision resistance that's equivalent to a 64-bit hash.
+For example, if your lane size is only 64-bits wide, then using the striped-data independent-lane approach results in a hash with a collision resistance that's equivalent to a 64-bit hash.
 And this is true even if the lanes are mixed into e.g. a 256-bit digest at the end.
-So with small lane sizes the independent-lane approach isn't appropriate for a message digest hash like TentHash.
+So with small lane sizes the striped-data independent-lane approach isn't appropriate for a hash with TentHash's goals.

 Using 128-bit lanes would be fine.
-But in my experiments that didn't give much speed improvement over the Skein approach, because the Skein approach is already pretty good at parallelizing the work.
-And it does full 256-bit mixing.

-It's also a little simpler implementation-wise to just have one way of mixing the hash state, rather than having both the parallel-way while mixing the input data and the serial way when mixing the lanes together at the end.
+However, as mentioned above, Skein's MIX function requires more rounds for sufficient diffusion at that size.
+Combined with the fact that the 256-bit version can already be mostly parallelized, there's a good chance that the two-lane approach would actually be slower.
+And it's certainly a performance loss with a scalar implementation.

+Lastly, keeping things to a single lane simplifies the implementation a little because you don't need to combine the lanes at the end.

 ### Q. Why doesn't TentHash use multiple threads for faster hashing?

-Because it adds more complexity than I wanted for TentHash.
+Because it adds implementation complexity.
 And because (as with any hash function) multi-threading can be layered *on top of* TentHash in applications that need it:

-* If you have multiple items of data to process, you can simply dispatch each item to be hashed in a different thread.
-That's a lot simpler than trying to use multi-threading to process a single data item, and as long as you have enough data items to keep the threads busy it should be about as fast.
+* If you have multiple items of data to process, you can simply dispatch each item to a different thread.
+That's simpler than using multi-threading to process a single data item, and as long as you have enough data items to keep the threads mostly busy it should be about as fast.
-* If you do need to process a single data item with multiple threads, either using striping or a Merkle-tree construction with TentHash as the base hash function should work just fine.
+* If you do need to process a single data item with multiple threads, either using striping or a Merkle-tree construction with TentHash as the base hash function will work just fine.
 The resulting digest will be different from plain TentHash, of course.
 But as long as that fact is properly documented that's not a problem.